hybridgroup/taskmapper/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important so we don't break it in a future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+  (if you want to have your own version, that is fine but bump version in a commit by itself so we can ignore when we pull)
-* Send me a pull request.
-Bonus points for topic branches.
+* Send us a pull request.
+Bonus points for feature branches.

 ## Copyright

-Copyright (c) 2010 [Hybrid Group](http://hybridgroup.com).
+Copyright (c) 2010 [The Hybrid Group](http://hybridgroup.com).
 See LICENSE for details.